balanceinternet/akeneo-rabbitmq-connector/README.md

 Installation
 ============
- 1. Put the code into "scr" folder Install
+ 1. Put the code into "scr" folder
  2. Add to composer.json "php-amqplib/rabbitmq-bundle" and run composer update.
  3. Enable the bundle in the app/AppKernel.php file:
 ```